rust-lang/rfcs/text/3475-unified-string-literals.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+### Guarding for quotes but not escapes nor placeholders

 One possible alternative is to add just the `#`-guarding behavior to normal string literals, but without the change to escape sequences and format strings.
 ```swift